Basketball Defense - 1-2-2 and 3-2 Half-Court Zone Defenses

 Strengths

-The 1-2-2 zone has the advantages of being able to pressure the ball on the outside arc, allow for some trapping, and can be effective against a good outside shooting team (whereas the 2-3 zone is more effective against inside scoring).
+The 1-2-2 zone has the advantages of being able to pressure the ball on the outside arc, allow for some trapping, and can be effective against a good outside shooting team (whereas the 2-3 zone is more effective against inside scoring and dribble penetration).

 Weaknesses

-The major weaknesses are the (1) high post area, and (2) this defense can be attacked from the corners.
-Study the diagrams to understand how the zone shifts, or moves, and see the animation also.
+The weaknesses are the (1) high post area, and (2) this defense can be attacked from the corners.
+The diagrams show how the zone shifts.
+Also see the animation.

 Ball on the wing.